halsampson/hp-il/README.md

 Works OK without 240 Ohm resistor on short (1 m) cable.
 62 Ohm output resistors also worked OK.

 The ATtiny input side is less tolerant.
-A 97.6 Ohm diode pullup resistor worked better with a short, low DC resistance cable.
+A 97.6 Ohm resistor to Vcc worked best with a short, low DC resistance cable.
 Choose pullup resistor so that idle ILIP voltage is 0.47 * Vcc (mid Vin for ATTiny) + half Si diode drop (~0.72V / 2 for 1N4148).

 ```
 HP-IL In <-----------------v-- 59 Ohm ----< ILOP